Speeding and Personal Injury

 Speeding contributes to the incidence of fractures, sprains, burns, and other injuries.
 These can affect the head and neck, which increases the risk of spinal cord trauma.

+Paralysis and the loss of limbs can occur as a result of accidents that were caused by speeding drivers.
 Many innocent bystanders suffer injuries or are killed by drivers who exceed the legal speed limits.
 The automobiles of speeding drivers and those around them can be damaged, resulting in thousands of dollars in repairs or compensation from insurance companies.

+The risks involved with speeding increase in areas that include school zones and construction sites.
+Speeding in poor weather conditions can also increase the likelihood of injuries.
+Although most speeding violations result in traffic citations, those that cause injuries can lead to legal claims.
+Speeding drivers may be charged with negligence and be found liable for damages that are sustained by others.
 Injured drivers or pedestrians can file claims to recover financial losses due to medical care and loss of employment.
 Compensation for pain and suffering as well as the loss of consortium may also be sought out.

 Georgia Laws